Welcome to the ultimate guide about island hopping in the Azores. The paradise islands in the middle of the Atlantic ocean.

 |São Jorge||São Jorge||SJZ|

 Flights that require connections are time-consuming.
-Azores airlines operates many flights and with a little bit of planning, you should be able to fly direct each time you switch islands.
+Azores airlines operate many flights and with a little bit of planning, you should be able to fly direct each time you switch islands.

 Below is how you can book those flights.